-The goals and policies and implementation plan note that the City will enforce its zoning and subdivision ordinances to assist in maintaining or improving the quality of surface and groundwaters within Victoria.
+This section of the chapter highlights goals and policies that show how the City will continue to play a significant role in surface water management within Victoria, in partnership with MCWD and CCWMO.
+All three agencies will review site plans for development projects or other zoning and subdivision applications to ensure the plans are consistent with the surface water management goals for the City.
+The City will implement its adopted Municipal Separate Storm Sewer System (MS4) Permit and SWPPP to manage stormwater infrastructure and educate its residents about the importance of protecting surface waters.
+The goals and policies section also includes implementation actions that note the City will enforce its zoning and subdivision ordinances to assist in maintaining or improving the quality of surface and groundwaters within Victoria.
 The City will update its code as needed to ensure that it meets the requirements of the Metropolitan Council and its plan is consistent with those of MCWD and CCWMO.
 The City will partner with other regional entities to work together to protect surface waters and enhance natural resources.